 Cloud Endpoints provides quotas, which let you control the rate at which applications can call your API.
-Setting a quota allows you to specify usage limits to protect your API from an excessive number of requests from calling applications.
+Setting a quota lets you specify usage limits to protect your API from an excessive number of requests from calling applications.
 The excessive requests might have been caused by a simple typo or from an inefficiently designed system that makes needless calls to your API.
-Regardless of the cause, blocking traffic from a specific source once it reaches a certain level is necessary for the overall health of your API.
+Regardless of the cause, blocking traffic from a source once it reaches a certain level is necessary for the overall health of your API.
 By setting a quota, you ensure that one application cannot negatively impact other applications that use your API.

 This page provides an overview of the key functionality provided by quotas.

-Requests are tied to the consumer Cloud project
+Requests are tied to the consumer project

-- Have a Cloud project.
+- Have a Google Cloud project.

 For information on configuring an API key, see the following: